5 Common Residential Electrical Issues

 Start by switching the breaker to "off" and then back to the "on" position to see if a simple reset clears the issue.
 If it trips again right away, there is likely a short present that needs to be addressed before restoring power.

 The circuit may be overloaded with too many devices or lighting fixtures for breakers that continually trip under regular use.
-Consider spreading devices across multiple circuits to lighten the electrical load if tripping continues after troubleshooting the circuit.
+If tripping continues after troubleshooting the circuit, consider spreading devices across multiple circuits to lighten the electrical load.

 Breakers that refuse to reset or feel sticky when switching could be experiencing internal failures.
 When manual resets no longer work, it’s time to replace the faulty unit.
 Each breaker is designed to handle a specific amp load, so check the amperage rating when installing a new one.